simov/grant/README.md

 #### Fitbit, LinkedIn, ProjectPlace

-Initially these providers supported only OAuth1, so the `fitbit` and `linkedin` names are used for that.
+Initially these were OAuth1 providers, so the `fitbit`, `linkedin` and `projectplace` names are used for that.
 To use their OAuth2 flow append `2` at the end of their names:

 ```js
 "fitbit2": {